HenrikBechmann/react-infinite-grid-scroller/BACKLOG.md

 - scroll snap: scollblock item migrates to start edge after scrolling
 - cache: none, preload, keepload
 - dense: grid dense; preload, or keepload with offset 0 (start of list) required
+- border color animation for reset contents
+- find a way to specify a cell focus before reload, and carry forward